-DOJ: Rapper Pooh Shiesty pleads guilty to federal conspiracy charge
+Rapper Pooh Shiesty pleads guilty to federal conspiracy charge

 MEMPHIS, Tenn.– A Memphis rapper is facing up to 20 years in prison after he pleaded guilty to a federal conspiracy charge, the Department of Justice announced Tuesday.

-According to the Department of Justice, rapper Pooh Shiesty, who’s real name is Lontrell Williams Jr., admitted to participating in the conspiracy on three occasions separate occasions as part of the plea.
+According to the Department of Justice, rapper Pooh Shiesty, who’s real name is Lontrell Williams Jr., admitted to participating in the conspiracy on three separate occasions.

 On July 7, 2020, Williams was inside a car when another passenger of the car discharged a firearm at a gas station in Memphis.